 Welfare & wellbeing support

-Our Welfare team is a key part of college life, and is made up of the Dean, Welfare & Wellbeing Coordinator, College Nurse, Registrar, Chaplain and Junior Deans.
-We’re always on hand, meaning that any student is welcome to contact us at any time.
+Our Welfare Team is a key part of college life, and is made up of the Dean, Chaplain, Registrar and Junior Deans.
+We’re on hand to offer support for any student who needs it.

 Hertford College support